 - Vivid colors and lots of moving parts

-- Helps solidify financial literacy at a young age
+- Helps solidify financial literacy from a young age

-- Sets the stage for lots of different dramatic play variations
+- Sets the stage for lots of dramatic play variations

 - Microphone is a great tool for improving speech and language skills

-- The play money is flimsy and needs to be replaced quite often
+- Play money is flimsy and needs to be replaced quite often

 - Cardboard food items have no chance of surviving the wrath of unruly toddlers